-2506 Budget Exclusions
+2504 Budget Exclusions

-The State Budget Act does not apply to agencies, bureaus, commissions and officers of the Legislative Branch, the Public Employees' Retirement System or the Judicial Branch of State government.
-These entities shall submit their budgets to the Legislature in the same format as the Executive Budget unless otherwise directed by the Legislative Commission.
-(NRS 353.246)
+The State Budget Act does not apply to the Public Employees' Retirement System, the Judicial Branch, the Tahoe Regional Planning Agency or the Legislative Branch.
+These entities submit their budgets to the Legislature in the same format as the Executive Budget unless otherwise directed by the Legislative Commission (NRS 353.246).
+The revenues and expenditures of the exempt agencies will be incorporated in the Executive Budget.
+(NRS 353.210)